-On this [] day of [], 2011, SAHN EAGLE LLC, a Delaware limited liability company, having an address at 72 Wall Street, New York, New York 10014 ("Assignor"), in consideration of Ten Dollars (\$10.00) and for other good and valuable consideration, the receipt and sufficiency of which are hereby acknowledged, hereby assigns to [], a [], having an address at [].

-[("Assignee"), all right, title and interest of Assignor under all of the Contracts (as defined in that certain Purchase and Sale Agreement dated [], 2010 between Assignor and SouFun Holdings Limited, Cayman Islands company (the "Purchase Agreement")) and listed on Schedule A attached hereto.
+On this [] day of [], 2011, SAHN EAGLE LLC, a Delaware limited liability company, having an address at 72 Wall Street, New York New York 10014 (\$\frac{1}{2}\) and some interest and sufficiency of York, New York 10014 ("Assignor"), in consideration of Ten Dollars (\$10.00) and for other good and valuable consideration, the receipt and sufficiency of which are bereby acknowledged, bereby assigns to [], as [], baying an address at [] which are hereby acknowledged, hereby assigns to [], a [], having an address at [], having an address at [], all right, title and interest of Assignor under all of the Contracts (as defined in that certain Purchase and Sale Agreement dated [], 2010 between Assignor and SouFun Holdings Limited, Cayman Islands company (the "Purchase Agreement")) and listed on Schedule A attached hereto.
 Assignee hereby expressly assumes all of the obligations imposed upon Assignor under the Contract accruing from and after the date hereof.
 Assignee hereby agrees to indemnify, hold harmless and defend Assignor from and against any and all claims, demands, causes of action, losses, damages, debts, liabilities, costs and expenses (including, without limitation, reasonable attorneys' fees and disbursements) incurred by Assignor on account of Assignee's failure to perform the obligations assumed by Assignee hereunder.
-Assignor hereby agrees to indemnify, hold harmless and defend Assignee from and against all claims, demands, causes of action, losses, damages, debts, liabilities, costs and expenses (including, without limitation, reasonable attorneys' fees and disbursements) incurred by Assignee in connection with or arising out of claims made prior to the date hereof with respect to the Contracts by third parties relating to the ownership, maintenance or operation of the Property and attributable to events occurring during Assignor's ownership of the Property (other than events occurring as the result of any actions of Assignee or its affiliates, representatives or agents).
+Assignor hereby agrees to indemnify, hold harmless and defend Assignee from and against all claims, demands, causes of action, losses, damages, debts, liabilities, costs and expenses (including, without limitation, reasonable attorneys' fees and disbursements) incurred by Assignee in connection with or arising out of claims made prior to the date hereof with respect to the Contracts by third parties relating to the ownership, maintenance or operation of the Property and attributable to events occurring during Assignor's ownership of the Property (other that events occurring as the result of any actions of Assignee or its affiliates, representatives or agents).
 This Assignment and Assumption of Contracts and is made by Assignor without recourse and without any express or implied representation or warranty whatsoever.
 This Assignment and Assumption of Contracts shall be binding upon and inure to the benefit of the parties hereto and their respective successors and assigns.
 This Assignment shall be governed by the laws of the State of New York without giving effect to conflict of laws principles thereof.
 This Agreement may be executed in multiple counterparts, each of which shall be deemed an original, but all of which together shall constitute one and the same instrument.
-Delivery of an executed counterpart of this Assignment by facsimile transmission, PDF or other means of electronic transmission, shall be as effective as delivery of a manually executed counterpart thereof and shall be binding against the party so executing same.
+Delivery of an executed counterpart of this Assignment by facsimile transmission, PDF or other means of electronic transmission, shall be as effective as delivery of a manually executed counterpart thereof and shall be binding against the party so executing same. [signature page follows]

-IN WITNESS WHEREOF, Assignor and Assignee have caused this Assignment and Assumption of Contracts to be executed as of the date first set forth above.
+IN WITNESS WHEREOF, Assignor and Assignee have car forth above. used this Assignme nt and Assumption of Contracts to be executed as of the date first set

 ASSIGNOR:

+SAHN EAGLE LLC, a Delaware limited liability company

+By:

+Name: Title:

 ASSIGNEE:

 [CONDOMINIUM ASSOCIATION SIGNATURE BLOCK TO BE INSERTED]